The Fundamental Principle

 Why Prompt Payment Matters

-The most reliable way to keep good subcontractors returning to your sites is to pay them on time, every time.
-This sounds obvious but it's widely ignored by contractors who use subcontractors' payment terms as a form of cash flow management.
-Withholding payment beyond agreed terms — or paying late without communication — signals that you're a risk to work with.
-The best subcontractors, who have choices about which contracts they take, will quietly de-prioritise your work in favour of clients who pay correctly.
+The most reliable way to keep good subcontractors coming back is to pay them on time, every time.
+This sounds obvious.
+It is widely ignored.
+Contractors who use subcontractors' payment terms as a cash flow management tool, withholding payment or paying late without communication, signal that they are a risk to work with.
+The best subcontractors have choices.
+They will quietly deprioritise your work in favour of clients who pay correctly.

-The Construction Act (Housing Grants, Construction and Regeneration Act 1996, as amended) gives subcontractors legal rights around payment including the right to be paid within agreed terms, the right to suspend work for non-payment, and access to adjudication for payment disputes.
-These rights exist because late payment is endemic in the UK construction industry and has caused a significant number of subcontractor insolvencies.
-Observing the legal payment terms is not just fair practice — it protects you from legal exposure.
+The Construction Act (Housing Grants, Construction and Regeneration Act 1996, as amended) gives subcontractors legal rights around payment: the right to be paid within agreed terms, the right to suspend work for non-payment, and access to adjudication for payment disputes.
+These rights exist because late payment has driven a significant number of subcontractor insolvencies.
+Paying on time is not just fair.
+It protects you from legal exposure.

 Agreed Payment Milestones

 For most residential subcontracts, payment in stages tied to physical milestones is simpler and fairer than a fixed weekly or monthly cycle.
-Example milestones for a brickwork subcontract: 25% at damp proof course level, 50% at first floor sill level, 75% at wall plate, 90% at practical completion of brickwork, 2.5% at end of defects liability period (with 2.5% retained at practical completion).
-Both parties can see what triggers a payment, which removes ambiguity and reduces disputes.
+Example milestones for a brickwork subcontract: 25% at damp proof course level, 50% at first floor sill level, 75% at wall plate, 90% at practical completion of brickwork, 2.5% released at end of defects period (with 2.5% retained at practical completion).
+Both parties can see what triggers each payment.
+That removes ambiguity and reduces the arguments.

 Communication: The Underrated Management Tool